Six of the Best Easton Arrows

 - They're usable for bows with a wide range of poundages.
 These arrows are meant for bows with a draw weight of 15 pounds to 50 pounds, and most beginners are going to start on bows that are right about in that range.

 - They're aluminum.
-That means they're pretty light, and they can take a lickin' and keep their shape.
-They're durable, in other words, and that's a good thing when you're learning.
+That means they're pretty light and they're durable, and that's a good combo when you're learning the art of archery.

 - They have helical feathers (sometimes called parabolic feathers), and that provides extra flight stability.
 Here's what that means: the feathers on the arrow, instead of being glued on the arrow straight up and down, are glued on the arrow at a sliiiiiiiiiiiiiiight angle, so that when they fly through the air, the wind hits the feather and causes the arrow to spin.
 Most target archers will fashion their arrows with helical offset feathers to increase their accuracy.

-I won't say that these are the BEST arrows that Easton offers—I can hear some of the guys at the range yelling at me and listing a half-dozen other arrows that are better—but they're a good solid option, and they may be the best "bang for your buck" option.
+I won't say that these are the BEST arrows that Easton offers—I can hear some of the guys at the range yelling at me and listing a half-dozen other arrows that are better—but they're a good solid option.

 If you're a new archer and you're getting a Samick Sage recurve, these are a great first arrow.